seqeralabs/datasets-automation-blog/README.md

 # Deploying to AWS Lambda

-To deploy the code to the AWS Lambda Service, please see the [related blog](https://seqera-io-staging.netlify.app/blog/workflow-automation/#create-lambda-function-code-and-container) for step-by-step instructions.
+To deploy the code to the AWS Lambda Service, please see the [related blog](https://seqera.io/blog/workflow-automation/#create-lambda-function-code-and-container) for step-by-step instructions.

-**NOTE:** Do not deploy the image until you have a successful end-to-end local transaction.
-This requires successful creation of the container and associated configuration items in AWS and your Tower instance.
+**NOTE:** Do not deploy the image until you have created a local container and created all necessary configuration keys.

 # Folder Structure